Niharika Singh: Entrepreneurship and filmmaking (2019–present)

 In 2019, Singh joined Mumbai-based Future East as a director of the film production company.
-She co-founded Future East Digital with filmmaker Ashim Ahluwalia and creative director Amit Basak in 2020.

-Niharika turned producer with the young-adult drama Class for Netflix in 2023.
+She co-founded Future East Digital and turned producer with the young-adult drama Class for Netflix in 2023.
 The series explores a wide range of social issues affecting modern youth including casteism, child neglect, corruption, homophobia, religious discrimination, and income inequality in India.

+Her upcoming productions include Vishwendra Singh's immigrant drama Khoriya, a poignant exploration of the lives of Nepali workers in India, making its world premiere at the 31st Busan International Film Festival and Ashim Ahluwalia's Unidentified Actress selected at IFFR CineMart in 2025.

 In media

 Singh was given a rousing welcome and declared the state guest in Uttarakhand after she was crowned Miss Earth India.
 Additionally, she was appointed the goodwill ambassador for Rotary Blood Bank in 2005 at the behest of the Governor of Uttarakhand Sudarshan Agarwal and a garden was named after her in Mussoorie.

 In 2007, a model from Benaras shot to fame by walking down the ramp impersonating Niharika Singh.

 Niharika issued a public statement in 2017 when her name was used to garner publicity to sell actor Nawazuddin Siddiqui's memoir An Ordinary Life written by Rituparna Chatterjee and published by Penguin Random House with a fabricated account of their relationship.
 After a severe backlash and a defamation case by another actress Sunita Rajwar, Nawazuddin Siddiqui issued an apology and withdrew the book within a fortnight after its release.
 Veteran actress Asha Parekh showed her displeasure and said, "What Nawazuddin did to the ladies was not in good taste."
 In a later interview, Siddiqui stated that "It was the biggest mistake of my life."

 In November 2018, Singh wrote an essay addressing the Me Too movement as a dalit woman in the entertainment business which was posted by journalist Sandhya Menon on Twitter.
 The piece went viral and was immediately picked up by all leading media publications and news channels in India.
 Niharika was subsequently invited as a guest and speaker for the India Conference at Harvard University in 2019 as well as Columbia University & The New School for the inaugural DALIFF held in New York.